 - 1. Place four lemon quarters in body cavity of each chicken.
 Skewer chicken openings; tie drumsticks together.
-Place chickens, breast side up, on a rack in a large roasting pan; bake at 375° for 1-1/2 hours or until a meat thermometer reads 180°.
+Place chickens, breast side up, on a rack in a large roasting pan; bake at 375° for 1-1/2 hours or until a thermometer reads 180°.

 - 2. Meanwhile, in a food processor, combine the broth, vinegar, lemon juice, apricots, brown sugar, raisins, ginger and salt.
 Process until smooth; set aside.

 - 3. In a small saucepan, bring sugar and water to a boil over medium-high heat.
 Reduce heat to medium; cook, uncovered, for 7 minutes or until thickened.
 Meanwhile, in a large bowl, combine the pears, peaches, apricots and prunes; pour hot syrup over fruit.
 Let stand 10 minutes; drain and set aside.

 - 4. Remove chickens from oven; spread with apricot mixture.
 Return to the oven for 10-15 minutes or until bubbly.
 Let stand 10 minutes before carving.

 - 5. Thicken pan drippings for gravy if desired.
 Place chickens on serving platter; spoon fruit mixture around chickens.
 Garnish with lemon leaves if desired.
 Serve with gravy if desired.